Kazade/simulant-engine/documentation/window.md

 Sometimes, when writing a game it is necessary to display a short message to the player, this could be something like "Your team mate is under attack", or "Base captured!" etc.

-The global MessageBar instance is accessible from the Window instance using the WindowBase::message_bar() method.
+The global MessageBar instance is accessible from the Window instance using the Window::message_bar() method.
 The MessageBar provides the following messaging functions:

  - alert(unicode);
  - warn(unicode);